amchappell9/whats-that-lyric/README.md

 # What's that lyric?

 What's that lyric will allow you to log into your Spotify and view song information on the current song you're listening to.
 Built using React and styled-components.
 Uses the Spotify and Genius APIs.
+Deployed using Netlify.

 ## TODO List